chinthanishanth/scrapy/README.md

 # scrapy
-web scraping through python scrapy
+web scraping through python scrapy - completely dockerized environment

 scraping reviews from amazon and storing in mongodb and view data in mongodb using mongo express - a web based lightweight administrative interface deployed to manage mongodb database interactively